mwmaclean/my_new_experiment/README.md

 #### Quick PTB coding tips

-1) Avoid long scripts- use fonctions : it's easier to read Check if you can use/start from available functions from CPP_SPM [here](https://github.com/cpp-lln-lab/CPP_PTB/tree/f4f5519cb5e0661b8559921d3b71a18351250a09/src)
+1) Avoid long scripts- use fonctions : it's easier to read
+    - Check if you can use/start from available functions from CPP_SPM [here](https://github.com/cpp-lln-lab/CPP_PTB/tree/f4f5519cb5e0661b8559921d3b71a18351250a09/src)

 2) Avoid 'hard coding', centralize all your parameters in a function or structure

     - Save everything in the structure (configuration: cfg) & save in a .tsv file so other softwares can read it.

-3) Use 'try-catch' in case an error/bug happens in your code: see example in MullerLyler demos of PTB
+3) Use 'try-catch' in case an error/bug happens in your code
+    - See example in MullerLyler demos of PTB

-4) Use a seperate file for the order of trials/conditions- should be independant of your code/main script.
+4) Use a seperate file for the order of trials/conditions
+    - Should be independant of your code/main script.